Protests Turn Violent In Kenosha, Wisconsin, After Video Shows Police Officers Shooting Black Man In The Back

 “The vehicle believed to be involved in this incident has been towed away,” she reported.
 “There’s a few dozen people protesting.
 Some have stomped atop at least one cop car.
 Some tires slashed.
 Officers are inside the tape.
 Some talking w/ crowd.”

-Lauren Linder of TMJ4 news also reported from the Kenosha protests, sharing pictures of some of the vandalism that took place.
+Lauren Linder of TMJ4 News also reported from the Kenosha protests, sharing pictures of some of the vandalism that took place.

 This is what it looks like at the scene of @KenoshaPolice officer-involved shooting where a large crowd formed with some people getting on top of squads and breaking the windows. #Kenosha @tmj4 pic.twitter.com/NElRFG0vDY